armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

     $ python3 yara_from_source.py -c yara-config.yaml --json-directory=/home/bang/yara/json/busybox -m data/busybox.yaml

+Optionally a pickle with low quality identifiers (example: `main()`) can be passed as a parameter:

+    $ python3 yara_from_source.py -c /path/to/config --json-directory=/path/to/json/results -m /path/to/metadata -i /path/to/pickle

+for example:

+    $ python3 yara_from_source.py -c yara-config.yaml --json-directory=/home/bang/yara/json/busybox -m data/busybox.yaml -i low_quality_identifiers.pickle

+A pregenerated pickle can be found in this repository.

 It is important that the metadata files for the extraction and YARA file generation are in sync.